akhuoa/simulationvuer/docs/demoDirectUrlToAnOmexFile.md

-# SimulationVuer Live Demo (for a path to a PMR file)
+# Live demo for a direct URL to an OMEX file

 This is a live demo of the `SimulationVuer` component for a path to a PMR file.
-Here, the [Lorenz model](https://en.wikipedia.org/wiki/Lorenz_system) avaialble at [here](https://models.physiomeproject.org/workspace/b7c/file/e0ae8d2d56aaaa091e23e1ee7e84cacbda1dfb6b/) is used.
+Here, the [Lorenz model](https://en.wikipedia.org/wiki/Lorenz_system) (avaialble [here](https://raw.githubusercontent.com/opencor/webapp/refs/heads/main/tests/models/ui/lorenz.omex)) is used.
 The simulation is run in the browser and it is rerun automatically whenever you modify some of the model parameters.

-## Live Demo
+## Live demo

 <div class="demo-map-container">
   <div class="demo-map-container-inner">